-- SAP continually overstates of the number of S/4HANA customers that are live.
+- SAP continually overstates the number of S/4HANA customers that are live.

-- SAP has misled customer how much cost and time S/4HANA is for ECC customers minimizing the problems with S/4HANA.
+- SAP has misled customers how much cost and time S/4HANA is for ECC customers minimizing the problems with S/4HANA.

-SAP’s S/4HANA is an interesting product.
-It is made more interesting in that it has what is in our estimation one of the highest overheads of any application ever introduced.
+SAP’s S/4HANA is a curious product.
+It is made more interesting in that it has what is in our estimation, one of the highest overheads of any application ever introduced.
 This issue was highlighted by the following comment by Amed Azim.

 “C4/HANA is SAP’s final attempt at getting the CRM story right.
 The intelligent enterprise and the front-back office suite all hinge on customers being already on S4/HANA for DATA to be shared between SCM and CRM systems.
 Solving for S4/HANA migration, again.”